Primary Care Paramedic Program

 Upon conditional acceptance into the PCP program, students must submit the following:

-- An official Criminal Record Check which will need to include a vulnerable sector check.
-The criminal record check must be no more than two months old from the program start date.
+- An official Criminal Record Check (CRC) with Vulnerable Sector Check (VSC).
+The criminal record check must be no more than six months old from the program start date.

-- Medical and immunization forms.
+- The Medavie HealthEd Medical and Immunization forms.
 The medical and immunization forms must be no more than two months old from the program start date.
 To download the medical form, click here, and to download the immunization form, click here.

-- Certificate of completing the paramedic physical abilities test (PPAT) from a qualified institution such as:
+- Certificate of successful completion the Paramedic Candidate Physical Abilities Test (PC-PAT) from a qualified institution such as:

 Students are also required to purchase an iPad that has not been “jail broken”.
 Students must ensure that the iPad is supported by Apple for the duration of their program (According to Apple, iPads are supported for five years from their release date).